Making the Awards an integral part of your strategy

 Working in Partnership

-It takes time, effort and money to enter the FFFA so why not make the awards work harder for you.
+It takes time, effort and money to enter the FFFA so why not make the awards work harder for you?
+This is not just about winning an award in April.
+That winning logo on your product can last forever.

-Plan ahead and think creatively – use your involvement with the awards to create new content and to add value to your existing strategy.
+- Plan ahead and think creatively – use your involvement with the awards to create new content and to add value to your existing strategy – scroll down for details.

 The FFFA have an active ongoing marketing and social media programme – join that conversation and work in partnership with us to raise awareness of your freefrom products.